omeka/omeka-s-enduser/docs/modules/scripto/index.md

-The Scripto module for Omeka S allows you to create projects to transcribe, translate, or describe media attached to items in your Omeka S installation.
+The Scripto module for Omeka S allows you to create projects which allow members of the public to transcribe, translate, or describe media attached to items in your Omeka S installation.

 The items and media are organized into an item set and then imported into a project in Scripto and can be periodically synched with the Omeka S item set to send the data back from Scripto to the Omeka S item and media metadata.

+## Concepts and Terminology

+A Scripto **Project** allows you to organize the materials you want to work with, and set how you intend to work with them.
+A project can either transcribe, translate, or describe; it cannot do more than one.

-The Omeka S Scripto module allows you to create multiple projects on a single Scripto installation.
+However, the Omeka S Scripto module allows you to create multiple projects on a single Scripto installation.
 Like sites in Omeka S, Scripto projects can exist independently of each other.
 This means that you can support a manuscript transcription project and a document translation project through the same Omeka S installation.

+An **Item** in Scripto corresponds to an item in Omeka S. When browsing projects, community members will page through items.
+Items can also be labeled as: audio, book, document, journal, manuscript, paper, or video.

+The **Media** associated with an item are the level at which community members transcribe, translate, or describe.
+Every piece of media is associated with an item.
+Media can also be called: entry, folio, image, page, segment, section, or sheet.

 ## Installation and Configuration
 To install Scripto, you must: